-Transportation networks can be exceptionally large, which makes many transportation problems combinatorial, and the challenges are compounded by the stochastic and independent nature of trip-planners decision making.
-Methods outlined range from linear programming, multi attribute decision making, data envelopment analysis, probability theory and simulation to computer techniques such as genetic algorithms, simulated annealing, tabu search, ant colony optimization and bee colony optimisation.
-The book is supported with problems and has a solutions manual for adopting course instructors.
+Transportation networks can be exceptionally large, and this makes many transportation problems combinatorial, and the challenges are compounded by the stochastic and independent nature of trip-planners decision making.
+Methods outlined in this book range from linear programming, multi-attribute decision making, data envelopment analysis, probability theory, and simulation to computer techniques such as genetic algorithms, simulated annealing, tabu search, ant colony optimization, and bee colony optimization.
+The book is supported with problems and has a solutions manual to aid course instructors.

 ‘[The book] articulates novel, leading edge quantitative methods that include metaheuristic methods and artificial intelligence applications.
 These are relatively new in transportation.’